Updated: Feb 23, 2022

 I’ve seen some pretty moving stuff in my life.
 There are incidents that have shaped me which were intensely powerful, emotional and unforgettable.
 I’ve come dangerously close to death several times.
 I experienced 13 deaths of friends and family members in about a 3.5 year period, one of which was a Grandfather, who’s hand I held as he died.
 I played a strong part in saving a child’s life, and at least two friends’ lives, all from suicide.
 Those moments, among many others like them have instilled pain, wisdom and even joy, the likes of which are hard to find words for.

-Still, this baptism by immersion, just after my public acceptance of Christ, It was the most unique, moving, world spinning experience of my life.
-If ever I’d found a moment when human language couldn’t clarify or justify an experience, this was it.
-And not only was it moving by itself, to boot, my partner, Grace, was baptized the same way on the same day, right after me.
-My child’s uncle, a family member, friend and support pillar watched in the audience as he held my daughter to witness her mother and father change their lives.
+Still, this baptism by immersion (and later the baptism in the Holy Spirit), just after my public acceptance of Christ, they were two of the most unique, moving, world spinning experiences of my life.
+If ever I’d found any moments when human language couldn’t clarify or justify an experience, these were it.
+And not only were they moving by themselves; to boot, my wife, Grace, was baptized by immersion on the same day I was, immediately after me.
+My child’s uncle; a family member, friend and support pillar watched in the audience as he held my daughter to witness her mother and father change their lives.

 The other major change was the gain of wisdom.
 There were so many crossroads before, that held questions of how to proceed, how to self-control and how to speak out.
 I now walk right through many of them without incident and with total trust that the Holy Trinity is leading me through.
 Before this, some of my most vital choices were darkened by fear and doubt.
 And while I’m still overly careful sometimes, I’m often now gliding right through such choices, holding my hand up for a divine high-five as I sail through with personal confidence and the pride my heavenly Father has for how far I’ve come in recent life.